 ‘I’m exhausted by him.’
-Why Trump resistance 2.0 is fizzling.
+Why Trump resistance is fizzling.

 The first election of Donald Trump fueled major protests, including the Women’s March.
 This time around, the self-dubbed “resistance” movement looks less energized.

 A presidential loss always packs a punch.
-But the second election of Mr. Trump, and his triumph over Vice President Kamala Harris, is rippling outwards in a more profound and debilitating way among some of the women who championed resistance to his first presidency.
+But the second election of Mr. Trump, and his triumph over Vice President Kamala Harris, is rippling outward in a more profound and debilitating way among some of the women who championed resistance to his first presidency.

 What had seemed like an aberration – a one-term president who twice lost the popular vote – now feels like a grim reality, one that no flurry of online or real-life protests can shake loose.

-Some participants in the 2017 Women’s March, which in total included more than four million people nationwide, are organizing a “People’s March” in Washington on Jan.
+Some participants in the 2017 Women’s March, which in total included more than 4 million people nationwide, are organizing a “People’s March” in Washington on Jan.
 18, two days before Mr. Trump’s second inauguration.
 Their permit application is for up to 50,000 people, far fewer than the half a million participants who showed up on the National Mall in 2017.

 When Donald Trump won the presidency in 2016, narrowly defeating Democrat Hillary Clinton, it landed like a “gut punch” to Kim Whittaker, a party activist and fundraiser.
 To see her candidate lose to a man who boasted of groping women and promised to end federal protections on abortion rights was devastating.